webplatform/docs-wpd/Policy/Management/index.md

-'''At this point, ''do not share'' this information without permission of collaborators.
-Public leaks will decrease the impact of the site launch announcement.'''

 This document sets expectations about the organization and management of the Web Developer Center, and describes how the site implements the ideals described in the [[WPD:Pillars|Pillars]].
 Like all parts of the site, this document is expected to evolve over time in accordance with the will of the community.

 ==Scope of Content on the Site==